Find Trade Colleges

 Women make up 14% of the engineering tech majors at the school.

-Southern Utah University came in at #10 in this year’s edition of the Most Popular Engineering Technologies Bachelor’s Degree Trade Schools in the Rocky Mountains Region ranking.
-Located in the remote town of Cedar City, Southern Utah University is a public college with a fairly large student population.
+Southern Utah University ranked #10 on this year’s Most Popular Engineering Technologies Bachelor’s Degree Trade Schools in the Rocky Mountains Region list.
+Located in the town of Cedar City, Southern Utah University is a public school with a fairly large student population.

 Of the 32 students majoring in engineering tech at Southern Utah University, 78% are male and 22% are female.

-Explore the best engineering technologies colleges for a specific state in the Rocky Mountains region.
+Explore the best engineering technologies schools for a specific state in the Rocky Mountains region.

 Engineering Tech Majors to Study